Preventing Social Disappointment in Elections: An Impossibility Theorem Based on the Concept of Social Disappointment in Voting Systems

 \begin{theorem} There is no voting procedure for \textbf{four or more} alternatives that satisfies the SDC and the Condorcet winner criterion. \end{theorem} \begin{proof} Assume that there is a voting procedure that satisfies the Condorcet winner criterion.
 We show that if this procedure is applied to the profile that consists of the Condorcet's voting paradox \cite{Condorcet}, then it produces a winner which will lead to social disappointment.

 Suppose that there is a voting procedure that satisfies the Condorcet winner criterion.
-Consider the following profile for (n+1) alternatives and 2n voters, where $n\ge 3$ (each column corresponds with a ballot of voters):
+Consider the following profile for (n+1) alternatives and 2n voters, where $n\ge 3$ (each column corresponds to a ballot):

 The alternative $x_{n+1}$ is the unique social choice when the Condorcet's method is used.
-Although the alternative $x_{n+1}$ is a social choice, it is at the bottom of half of the individual preference lists and so social disappointment has taken place.
+Although the alternative $x_{n+1}$ is a social choice, it is at the bottom of half of the individual preference lists and so social disappointment has taken place. \end{proof}